Should Community Be a Non-Negotiable?

 The safety net of the ancient world was the family, immediate and extended.
 It was the kinship system.
 The clan.
 The tribe.
 The village.
 To survive their own troublous times, people gathered together and relied on one another.
 They relied on parents.
 Siblings.
 Aunts and uncles.
 All manner of cousins and close friends.

-It wasn’t a perfect system but much better than braving the darkness alone.
+It wasn’t a perfect system but it was much better than braving the darkness alone.

 That is the power of Christian community, and it’s available now.
 Anyone and everyone gets to be a part of it nowif we want it.